Beyond the EPICS: comprehensive Python IOC development with QueueIOC

 Systematic support in \prog{QueueIOC} for monochromators, a perhaps most widely known application scenario for ``sequencer'' IOCs, is provided in the class \verb|QMonochromatorIOCBase|.
-Based on it, workalikes of the \prog{optics} IOCs for double-crystal monochromators and high-resolution monochromators are given as \verb|qmono_dcm| and \verb|qmono_hr|.
-For training purposes, a simple ``monochromator'' IOC is provided as \verb|qmono_sim|, which involves two axes and simply uses their sum or difference as the ``energy'' value; a usage example for it is given in the supplementary materials.
-Apart from the basic features, \verb|QMonochromatorIOCBase| also provides support for automated speed tuning to make the beam change smoothly when the energy value is changed; of course, just like its counterpart from the \prog{optics} IOC, this class only implements a linear approximation to the ideal behavior.
+Based on it, workalikes of the \prog{optics} IOCs for double-crystal monochromators and high-resolution monochromators are respectively given as \verb|qmono_dcm| and \verb|qmono_hr|; a usage example for the latter is given in the supplementary materials.
+For training purposes, a simple ``monochromator'' IOC is provided as \verb|qmono_sim|, which involves two axes and simply uses their sum or difference as the ``energy'' value.
+Apart from the basic features, \verb|QMonochromatorIOCBase| also provides support for automated speed tuning to make the beam change smoothly when the energy value is changed; of course, just like its counterpart in the \prog{optics} IOC, this class only implements a linear approximation to the ideal behavior.
 In \verb|qmono_dcm| and \verb|qmono_hr|, support is also provided for the user-friendly specification of Miller indices and lattice parameters.
 This feature, as well as the speed-tuning feature above, are also provided in ways we believe to be most friendly for IOC developers: \eg\ the latter is enabled by default, and does not need any code to be written by the developer; it can also be opted out by simply overriding the \verb|_auto_velo| member of \verb|QMonochromatorIOCBase|.